-Top 19 Surprising and Fascinating Facts about Ancient Sumer
+Top 19 Fascinating Facts about Ancient Sumer

 Ancient Sumer was located in the southernmost region of Mesopotamia, and the civilization lasted for approximately 1,500 years from 5500 to 4000 BC.
 Its people were commonly referred to as the “black-headed people.”
 Sumer was a collection of city-states, each one operating independently.